 GIS files are currently available on the Geography & GIS page.
 Separate shapefiles are provided for each geographic level available in each dataset.
 Download the one that matches the data table you wish to map.
+Boundaries corresponding to microdata sample tabulation datasets may be obtained from the IPUMS International GIS boundary files page.
 Additional information on using a GIS with IHGIS data can be found in the User Guide

 OK, I downloaded the data tables and the GIS files.
 Now how do I join them together?
 Back to Top

 IHGIS has made it as easy as possible to join data tables to their respective GIS files.
 In both files, you will find a field called GISJOIN that will serve as the join field.
-Additional information on using a GIS with IHGIS data can be found in the User Guide
+Due to differences in naming and coding conventions, IPUMS International shapefiles do not include GISJOIN fields that can be used directly to join to IHGIS tables tabulated from microdata samples, but join fields can be constructed fairly easily.
+See details in the User Guide

 What coordinate system are the GIS files in?
 Back to Top